Produce of the Month Guide: Tomatillos

 Tomatillos are normally green and ripen to a yellow color.
 The flesh of the tomatillo is firm and coated with a sticky residue that’s easily washed off.

 The taste of tomatillos is bright and acidic yet fruity — they’re not spicy at all.
-The texture and flavor of tomatillos is still perfect in sauces and salsas, and they may be eaten both raw and cooked.
+The texture and flavor of tomatillos is perfect in sauces and salsas, and they may be eaten both raw and cooked.

-Tomatillo plants are tolerant to many different types of soil conditions, but do the best in well-drained, sandy and fertile soils.
+Growing tomatillos is much like growing tomatoes.
+The plants are tolerant to many different types of soil conditions, but do the best in well-drained, sandy and fertile soils.
 The plants grow well in warmer weather planted in full sun, and the fruit will be ready for harvest in about 6-8 weeks when the fruit has filled the paper husk and the husk begins to split.

 While tomatillos are native to Mexico, they’re grown widely in America because they’re insect resistant.
 Apparently the sticky substance that coats the tomatillo contains a chemical with a foul taste that insects aren’t too fond of.
 I never knew this before researching this post, and now I want to grow tomatillos every year!